ramzap/Playwright/Readme.md

 ✅ Playwright Automation Solution

-Welcome to the Playwright automation solution for testing a modern KYC (Know Your Customer) web application.
+Welcome to the Playwright automation solution for testing a digital wallet web app.

 📘 Please read this documentation carefully before using the solution.